niviana/fluxcd-minecraft/README.md

 This repository contains the following GitHub CI workflows:

 * the [test](./.github/workflows/test.yaml) workflow validates the Kubernetes manifests and Kustomize overlays with [kubeconform](https://github.com/yannh/kubeconform)
-* the [e2e](./.github/workflows/e2e.yaml) workflow starts a Kubernetes cluster in CI and tests the staging setup by running niviana in Kubernetes Kind
+* the [e2e](./.github/workflows/e2e.yaml) workflow starts a Kubernetes cluster in CI and tests the staging setup by running Flux in Kubernetes Kind